Skip to main content

 Polk County, MinnesotaMesotrophic

-Cable Lake carries a solid B grade — strong on most parameters, with measurements that hold up well across the summer season.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Cable Lake carries a solid B grade — strong on most parameters, with measurements that hold up well across the summer season. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 A TSI near 46 places Cable Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 Cable Lake is a shallow lake at 14 ft maximum depth, which means it warms quickly, mixes constantly, and amplifies nutrient inputs.
 Cable Lake covers 194 acres alongside 6.2 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Within Polk County's 20 graded waters, Cable Lake sits at rank 2, near the top of the local distribution.